This is our third and final post looking at real-world uses of graph visualization.

 IoT, telecoms, oil and gas – these industries rely on physical networks of infrastructure to function.
 A relatively minor failure in those networks can cause critical problems costing millions of dollars.

-To counter that risk, companies have invested heavily in network monitoring, collating terabytes of data showing flow and dependencies.
+To counter that risk, companies have invested heavily in network analysis tools, collating terabytes of data showing flow and dependencies.
 Graph analysis techniques, like social network analysis and filtering bring out the most important parts of the network, which can then be further examined with graph visualization.

 In this webinar, hosted with multi-model database firm ArangoDB, we walk through the example of IT infrastructure, uncovering the key dependencies in the network to run precise and straightforward impact analysis.